 (After knocking over a bulletin board set with plastic letters) Ohh.
 I landed on my A

-- Carey attempts to disguise her presence on Zack's date by pretending to be a "singing chef" whenever his date comes back.
+- Carey attempts to disguise her presence on Maddie's date by pretending to be a "singing chef" whenever his date comes back.
 The second time this happens:

 Carey (singing): I recommend the crème brûl-ée!